brangmai1/progress_tracker/README.md

 - Future Improvements

 ## Features
-#### User Accounts: Users can sign up and log in with a unique username.
+#### User Accounts: Users can create accounts and log in securely with a unique username and password.
-#### Movie Tracking: Organize movies into three categories:
+#### Movie Tracking: manage movies across three categories:
+- Watching: Movies the user is currently watching
-- To Watch: Movies the user plans to watch.
+- To Watch: Movies the user plans to watch
-- Watching: Movies the user is currently watching.
-- Watched: Movies the user has finished.
+- Watched: Movies the user has finished watching
+#### Movie List Management: Easily add, update or remove movies from any tracking category.
+#### Account settings: Update profile details, including passwords, names, and email addresses.
-#### Admin Dashboard: An admin account can view and manage user accounts and movie lists.
+#### Admin Dashboard: An admin account can monitor and manage user accounts and their movie lists.
-#### Search by Movie Title: Find movies by movie titles.
+#### Search by Title: Quickly locate movies using their titles.
-#### Search by Genre: Find movies by specific genres.
+#### Search by Genre: Discover movies base on specific genres.
-#### Password Protection: Secure user login with password masking.
+#### Password Protection: Ensure secure login with password masking during input.

 ## Tech Stack
 #### Backend: Python, SQLAlchemy ORM